viamrobotics/docs/docs/micro-rdk/base/_index.md

 ## API

-The [Base API](/components/base/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:
+The micro-RDK [base API](/components/base/#api) is limited to the following supported client SDK API methods, which operate the same as in the full-featured RDK:

 - [`Stop()`](/components/base/#stop)
 - [`SetPower()`](/components/base/#setpower)